sdaveas/telegram-bot-v2/README.md

 ## Recent Updates

+- ✨ Added emoji reaction support (👾) for AI insights on any message type
+- 🔧 Moved context storage from memory to database for persistence
+- 🔧 Added message ID tracking for better message management
 - ✨ Added `/help` command for comprehensive usage instructions
 - ✨ Replaced Vosk with Gemini 1.5 Flash for better speech-to-text
 - ✨ Added text-to-speech with gTTS (Greek voice)